j9brown/yardly/README.md

 curl http://myserver:8111/ping
 ```

+You may need to edit `docker-compose.yaml` if your YardStick One dongle
+appears at a different location in dev than `/dev/RFCAT1`.
+Alternatively, you can
+modify `/etc/udev/rules.d/20-rfcat.rules` to assign different symlinks.

 ## Standalone Installation

 You can also run Yardly standalone but you'll first have to build and install